zenecture/neuroflow/README.md

 The training progress is printed on console so we can track it.

+### Recommendation

-Here is a `Settings` recommendation for running long sessions in a safe way.
+Here is a `Settings` recommendation for running long sessions in a convenient way.

 ```scala
   Settings(